-5.8.1 The property has open aspects and only a small ornamental (T1) to the north and as such shading is not considered an issue.
+5.8.1 The property aspect remains unchanged and tree shading is not considered an issue.

 5.9 Arboricultural Project Supervision

 5.9.1 Most damage to trees on developments sites is caused inadvertently and to ensure continued protection during development a system of site monitoring is normal.